vycke/feo-css/README.md

 - `.flow-next-{name}`: can be set on a child.
 Alters the gap between chosen child and the next child (the effect is applied to the next child).
 - `.flow-self-{name}`: can be set on a child.
 Alters the gap between the chosen child and the previous child (the effect is applied to itself).

-### `.pancake`

-A default header-body-footer pattern, where the body takes all the available space.
-It has no additional utility classes linked to it.

 ### `.split-left` & `.split-right`

 A two-column responsive layout that becomes a one-column layout below a certain screen-width.
 Depending on the chosen mode, either the left, or right column is controllable through utility classes.
 When setting one column to a fixed width, the other column will automatically take the available space.